geoblacklight/geoblacklight.github.io/_posts/2016-02-12-vecnet-digital-library-search-using-geoblacklight.md

 ---

 # Enter GeoBlacklight
-However the stack at VecNET was inherited from a prototype Ruby on Rails app with an old Solr and Fedora backend.
+The stack at VecNET was inherited from a prototype Ruby on Rails app with an old Solr and Fedora backend.
 For a spatial search we would need to integrate spatial values of records with the existing dataset.
-On the front end we wanted to use Leaflet and GeoJSON and uses Rail's API ability to serve  a modern Javascript powered frontend with the UI goodness that users enjoy.
+On the front end we wanted to use Leaflet and GeoJSON and uses Rail's API ability to serve data to a modern Javascript powered frontend with the UI goodness that users enjoy.

 Just as the Backbone.js structure was being laid down, we noticed a new project with strong ideas about user friendly geospatial discovery.

 ![geoblacklight@small.png]({{site.baseurl}}/images/geoblacklight@small.png)

 The GeoBlacklight project was being developed in the open and was based on the [Blacklight project](http://projectblacklight.org/) which was a basis of the legacy app.
 In addition backwards compatibility was emphasised which is a high virtue when choosing an upstream.
-Normally you don't get excited about Rails apps at version 0.4 but with institutions like Stanford, MIT and Princeton contributing to an active development community that was encouraging new users - it was as close as software gets to alluring.
+Normally you don't get excited about Rails apps at version 0.4 but with institutions like Stanford, MIT and Princeton contributing to an active development community that was encouraging new users – it was as close as software gets to alluring.

 # Customising GeoBlacklight
-Adding VecNET specfic functionality to the existing GeoBlacklight platform was learning curve but thankfully was [well documented](http://geoblacklight.org/tutorials.html) with an [active Google groups community](https://groups.google.com/forum/#!forum/geoblacklight-working-group).
+Adding VecNET-specific functionality to the existing GeoBlacklight platform can with a bit of a learning curve but thankfully was [well documented](http://geoblacklight.org/tutorials.html) with an [active Google groups community](https://groups.google.com/forum/#!forum/geoblacklight-working-group).
-Our VecNET specific additions included :
+Our VecNET specific additions included:

-  - displaying the significant locations associated with a single 'record' on a map.
+  - displaying several locations associated with a single 'record' on a map
   - search by map area and bounding box
   - point clustering for when density was too high

-Other customisations to fit our design idea included :
+Other customisations to fit our design idea included:

-  - Single search page with AJAX search and results
+  - Unified search page with AJAX search form and results
-  - Shiny rounded CSS3 corners (because Steve Jobs amiright...)
+  - Shiny rounded CSS3 corners (because [Steve Jobs amiright](http://www.folklore.org/StoryView.py?story=Round_Rects_Are_Everywhere.txt)...)
   - Friendly animation and transitions between results and map marker
   - Enhanced metadata on the results page for better selection
   - [Progressive enhancement](https://en.wikipedia.org/wiki/Progressive_enhancement) with fallback to rendered HTML for SEO.